LIVEABOARD SEARCH

 Raja Ampat and Banda trips From Sorong or Ambon (these trips sometimes run in reverse), and some more infrequent itineraries use other ports.
 If departing Ambon, fly direct to Ambon from Jakarta (or from Sorong or Surabaya).
 For liveaboard departures from Sorong, a representative of Raja Laut will meet you at Sorong airport and accompany you to the boat.

 For more details, including airlines, see our: travel information section.
 Domestic flights can be arranged.
 There is a transfer service from the relevant airports to and from the boat.
-Note that the departure time, and number of dives on Day 1 depend on guest arrival times - although departure is targetted by 13:00 hrs, the Emperor Raja Laut will only depart once all guests are onboard.
+Note that the departure time, and number of dives on Day 1 depend on guest arrival times - although departure is targeted by 1 pm, the Emperor Raja Laut will only depart once all guests are onboard.

 Non-diver rate: None.

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 50% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 50% for sole use of a cabin.

 Dive clubs and group discounts: See whole boat charter rate below.